-Grow lights must be positioned a few centimeters just above seedlings and scheduled to remain on for 15 hours every day since seedlings need darkness to relax.
+Grow lights must be positioned a few centimeters above seedlings and scheduled to remain on for 15 hours daily since seedlings need darkness to relax.
 Increase the height of the lights as they get bigger.

 6. Move the seedlings outdoors.
 Moving seedlings outside is a slow process known as ‘hardening off.’
 A week before they go into the garden, they should be placed outside in a sheltered area that is partially shaded and far from any wind for a few hours.
 It is best to bring them in at night.

-Expose them to additional sun and wind, and then overnight over the course of a week or ten days.
+Expose them to additional sun and wind, then overnight over a week or ten days.
 They can now be set up in the garden.

-Germinating Seeds in Unheated Greenhouse Using Other Materials
+Germinating Seeds in Unheated Greenhouses Using Other Materials

-If you want to germinate seeds in an unheated greenhouse, you should first ensure that the soil temperature is warm (at least the minimum warmth necessary for the germination process).
+If you want to germinate seeds in an unheated greenhouse, you should first ensure that the soil temperature is warm (at least the minimum warmth necessary for germination).
 This will ensure that your plants don’t experience difficulties in germinating.

 Here are a few ways to warm the soil:

 - Heating Cables.
-These are 12ft to 48ft long waterproof PVC cables that you can use in heating your soil.
-They will heat and maintain your greenhouse soil’s temperature between 70°F and 76°F, the ideal warmth needed for most seeds to germinate.
+These are 12- to 48-foot-long waterproof PVC cables that you can use to heat your soil.
+They will heat and maintain your greenhouse soil’s temperature between 70°F and 76°F, the ideal warmth for most seeds to germinate.
 It also requires electricity to operate.
-For more greenhouse heaters, check out our piece on the best solar greenhouse heaters.
+Check out our piece on the best solar heaters for more greenhouse heaters.

 - Mini Greenhouse.
-If you have a large unheated greenhouse, you can buy a smaller greenhouse (heat controlled), where you can first germinate the seeds.
-There are numerous options of mini-greenhouses online that you can buy to facilitate your farming.
+If you have a large unheated greenhouse, you can buy a smaller greenhouse (heat-controlled), where you can first germinate the seeds.
+There are numerous online mini-greenhouse options that you can buy to facilitate your farming.

 - Artificial Light Source.
 When starting seeds indoors or in greenhouses, many gardeners use artificial light sources.
 This light will keep your seedlings healthy and compact.